Written byAnna Yuan

 The first step is to restart your Mac and then open System Preferences > Users & groups > Login Items.
 If you find the application that you don't want to be there, check the box next to it and click the minus icon to delete it from the startup list.

 Then try to delete or uninstall the apps on Mac you nearly don't use.
 Finally, force quit apps that are overtaxing your Mac CPU usage in Activity Monitor.
-Here's how to do:
+Here's what to do:

 Note: If you find any running process named with "Search Marquis" or "Search Baron", it means your Mac is infected with the browser hijacker virus.
 You should force quit these processes in Activity Monitor to remove Search Marquis from Mac and make your Mac CPU usage lower.